 What Other Information Can I Use for a Disability Hearing?

-In addition to records that are associated with your disability, you should also try to obtain statements from your physician.
-Statements are going to be valuable during the hearing and will compliment your other records.
+In addition to records associated with your disability, you should also try to obtain statements from your physician.
+Statements are going to be valuable during the hearing and will complement your other records.
 Your doctor’s statement should be very detailed and should discuss specific work duties your disability prevents you from performing.

 In addition to a statement, you can also ask your doctor to fill out a residual functional capacity form.
 You should ask your doctor to fill this out several weeks before your hearing because it is very detailed and could take him or her a while to fill out.

-Remember, one of the main reasons disability claims are denied is due to a lack of medical records.
+Remember, one of the main reasons used to deny disability claims is a lack of medical records.
 The more records you can obtain and the more information your doctor can provide, the better your chances are of receiving benefits.

 This is also a major reason you should consider speaking with a disability attorney.
 An attorney can help secure the necessary documents and can even represent you during the hearing before an administrative law judge.